Linaro/lava/doc/dispatcher-design.rst

 constrained in the options which are available to the client requesting the connection and the TestJob has **no** control over the arguments passed to the daemon.

+Primary connections also enable the authorization via the deployment action and the overlay, where the connection method requires this.

 Both Primary and Secondary connections are affected by :ref:`security` issues due to the requirements of automation.